 Work with subsidy or print-on-demand publishers.
 These agents will tell you they’ve found a publisher for your book and have negotiated a terrific contract.
 The only catch is that you’ll have to pay the publishing costs.
 Reputable agents and publishers don’t work that way.
 Legitimate commercial publishers pay all the costs of publishing, including royalties to the author.
 They would never ask an author to pay some of the costs.

 Anyone can claim to be a literary agent.
-There is no licensing agency or competency requirements.
-If an agent offers to represent your manuscript, it’s up to you to make sure he or she is competent and ethical.
-Many so-called “literary agents” are more interested in taking your money than selling your book.
-New writers are especially vulnerable.
+Unlike other professionals such as doctors, lawyers, and engineers, there is no licensing agency or competency requirements to become a literary agent.
+If an agent offers to represent your manuscript, it will be up to you to make sure he or she is competent and ethical.

 Here are some red flags to watch out for.
 Cross the agent off your list and move on if he or she:

 - Asks for an up-front fee.
 Legitimate agents receive a commission – usually 15 percent – of your advance and royalties.
 No agent should ask you for a handling fee, reading fee, marketing fee, or any other kind of fee.